Talk with a Specialist

 If the beneficiary receives a scholarship, or if the cost of attendance is lower than expected, there are several options available:

-While the money you save with a 529 will be taken into consideration when determining what your child's financial aid will be, the impact is likely minimal, as a 529 is considered a parental asset, not a student asset.
+While the money you save with a 529 will be taken into consideration when determining what your child's financial aid will be, a 529 is considered a parental asset, not a student asset.
 A 529 plan owned by a custodial parent or dependent student typically counts as a parent's investment on the FAFSA, and it may reduce need-based aid by a maximum of 5.64% of the 529 account’s value.

 Although some of the aid you may get through the FAFSA could be grants, financial aid may also be offered in the form of loans, which must be repaid with interest.
-Therefore, 529 account savings will likely have a minimal impact on your financial aid and offer the potential to reduce most families' dependence on student loans.
+Therefore, 529 account savings will offer the potential to reduce most families' dependence on student loans.

 You will always have access to your money, for any reason, at any time.
 You can use your account balance, tax-free, for all approved uses beyond just college tuition.
 Or, should you need to utilize your funds for other life expenses, you have that option too.
-Although nonqualified distributions may be subject to additional taxes and/or penalties you have that flexibility if you require the funds for expenses other than education.
+Nonqualified distributions may be subject to additional taxes and/or penalties, but you have that flexibility if you require the funds for expenses other than education.

 Your child or loved one can go to college in any state, regardless of which state's plan you're saving in.
 Your address doesn't dictate your child's college choice.
 You also don't have to save in your state's plan.
 Of course, your own state's plan may offer a state income tax deduction or other state benefits, which is a reason to review your state's plan as an option, but you can invest in any state's 529 plan.